adam-goodrich/MP3_Game/README.txt

 One of my first projects.

-Pick a folder with MP# music files.
+Pick a folder with MP3 music files.
 The more files in the folder the better.

 A file will play.